 You have the option to skip the chocolate layers and just sprinkle nuts on to the warm brittle, but if you have the time and patience, it makes that much more special.

-2. Remove from heat and stir in stir in butter, vanilla and baking soda – it will immediately get foamy.
-Working quickly, spread nut brittle onto prepared baking sheet.
+2. Remove from heat and stir in butter, vanilla, and baking soda – it will immediately get foamy.
+Working quickly, spread nut brittle onto a prepared baking sheet.
 Allow to set completely.